Welcome to BC Rural Network

-Established in 2004, The BC Rural Network (BCRN) is a coalition of organizations, communities, and individuals who share a commitment to building the capacity of British Columbia to develop responses to rural and remote community issues.
+Established in 2004, the BC Rural Network (BCRN) is a coalition of organizations, communities, and individuals who share a commitment to building the capacity of British Columbia to develop responses to rural and remote community issues.
 The Network dialogues with rural communities and organizations across BC through a series of annual regional forums, the Biennial BC Rural Communities Summit, an annual province-wide Members‘ Workshop, an e-mail list, regular newsletters, and this website.

-Comeback—to engage youth and enable them to make a permanent home in rural communities.
-With help from Fraser Basin Council, Project Comeback will be piloted in five BC communities (four currently confirmed): City of Williams Lake, Smithers District Chamber of Commerce, Village of Chase, and Regional District of Mount Waddington.
-The pilot will run over a two year period—until November, 2014.
+BC Rural Network (BCRN) has wrapped up a great initiative—Project Comeback—working to engage youth and enable them to make a permanent home in rural communities.
+With help from Fraser Basin Council, Project Comeback has been piloted in five BC communities: the City of Williams Lake, Smithers District Chamber of Commerce, the Regional District of Mount Waddington, and the communities of Chase and Kaslo.
+The pilot ran over a two year period–ending November 2014.
+Learn more

 Connect with BC Rural Network

 Membership is open to all organizations and individuals that serve a rural constituency, and/or whose mandate is concerned with issues of interest and relevance to rural citizens and communities.
 Members now receive exclusive access to the BCRN e-News updates.
 Become a member of BCRN.